Kriegel/PowerLogging/README.md

 # PowerLogging
 Universal approach to PowerShell event Logging

-I am an simple minded Windows Administrator and I like the simpl approach to log events to a file very much.
+I am an simple minded Windows Administrator and I like the simpel approach to log events to a file very much.

 Because it is not allways possible to transport and load a module with a scrip,